Author: Jeff Bacon

 Establishing Visitation

-When no order exists, a father needs a filed case and a proposed schedule that fits the child’s age, school routine, distance between homes, and each parent’s work schedule.
+When no order exists, a father needs a filed case and a proposed schedule.
+The schedule should fit the child’s age, school routine, distance between homes, and each parent’s work schedule.

 Modifying Visitation